Join us for our next Lunch/Meeting at Moscato's Restaurant

 brief application and approval by our executive board to all who want

-At our annual Children's Village holiday party Scarsdale's Chief of Police, John Brogan delivers our $1,000 grant to Amy Paolilli, Director of Volunteer Services at Children's Village.
+At our annual Children's Village holiday party Scarsdale Rotary president, Dan Gerardi delivers our $1,000 grant to Amy Paolilli, Director of Volunteer Services at Children's Village.
 A dozen Scarsdale Rotarians participated in the our annual party for the teenage residents at the Bradish Cottage.
-We enjoyed our time with the kids and performed card tricks, played Bingo and card games and gave each kid a gift.
-We also gifted the Bradish Cottage a Sony Play Station 4 with extra controllers along with a few games.
+We enjoyed our time with the kids and showed each other our best card tricks, played Bingo, and gave gifts to each resident.
+We also gifted the Bradish Cottage many of their requested items for the new recreation hall that is currently under renovation.

 Scarsdale Rotary prepares and delivers Thanksgiving baskets with traditional dinners and treats for local families